falldamagestudio/UE-Jenkins-BuildSystem/OPERATION.md

 ### Finish IAP configuration

 * Visit `<DNS hostname>` in a browser.
 You will be met with a HTTP 400 Authorization Error message.
-Add the redirect URI to the list of allowed domains in the OAuth 2.0 Client ID configuration.
+Add the redirect URI to the list of allowed domains in the OAuth 2.0 Client ID configuration (see the [Credentials](https://console.cloud.google.com/apis/credentials) screen).

 * Visit `<DNS hostname>` again.
 You probably need to log in twice.